rajatgirotra/study/cpp/CPP_NEW/RValueReferences/16_README.txt

     return std::move(hm); // you just acted smart but you ended up being a fool.
 You disabled RVO.
 }

 // But you say..
-RVO is a compiler optimization. if the compiler doesnt apply it, atleast my version will do a move and avoid a copy??
+RVO is a compiler optimization. if the compiler doesnt apply it, at-least my version will do a move and avoid a copy??
 Answer
 1) First, most compiler will apply it anyway.